 Formed in 1998, the Solano County Dive Team was the first combined Law Enforcement and Fire Department Dive Rescue Team in the State of California.
-The Team has always been comprised entirely of non-paid volunteers from the community.
-The Dive team is now entirely directed, managed, and financially supported solely by the Solano County Sheriff’s Department Office of Emergency Services.
+The Team has always been comprised entirely of volunteers from the community.
+The Dive team is now entirely directed, managed, and financially supported by the Solano County Sheriff’s Office / Office of Emergency Services.

 The Dive Team works closely with Solano County law enforcement agencies and is registered as a state resource for mutual aid.
 The Dive Team utilizes technical scuba equipment as well as commercial surface supplied air to accomplish the dive operations.
 All Dive Team members are SCUBA Divers.
 All Public Safety Divers on the team are Recreational Rescue Divers, Divemaster’s or Instructors.
 Additional in-house training is required to dive.
 Public Safety Diver Training, Dry Suit Training, Full Face Mask Training, Black Water Dive Training, Public Safety Surface Supplied Air training are just a few.

 Solano County Office of Emergency Services (OES) owns and operates a 29’ Munson Landing craft for multiuse operations, including dive operations.
 The marine vessel, known as M90, is completely operated by Solano County OES Volunteers.

 About the Solano County Sheriff's Office / Office of Emergency Services Dive Team?

 The first requirement is a recreational SCUBA Diver certification.
 You can get this through any recognized agency.
 We have multiple instructors on the team and other current team members becoming instructors.
 The recreational certifications are expected to be obtained independently, not through the department.

 Why do you accept divers that don’t dive on a dive team?

 To put one diver in the water it takes a team.
 Here are the positions:

 * Secondary Diver 90%

 * Tender for Primary Diver